anur0n/academic-personal-webpage-kickstart/content/project/apparel_search_app/index.md

 ---
 title: Fashion Store
-summary: [Course Project] A web based application for searching and browsing lifestyle products.
+summary: A web based application as part of academic project for searching and browsing lifestyle products.
 Users can search with text and image.
 tags:
 date: "2019-09-15T00:00:00Z"